EDS-Bioinformatics-Laboratory/RNA_visualization/Thesis/README.md

 ### Thesis

-The thesis written using the code within this repository can be found in 'Thesis_final.pdf'.
+- Thesis_final.pdf: the final version of the thesis;
-A presentation on this matter has been added in 'Thesis_presentation/Thesis_presentation.pdf'.
+- Thesis_presentation: contains the final presentation (and all files related to it);
-The 'Resources'-folders within this and the 'Thesis_presentation' directory contain the necessary files to compile the thesis and the presentation, respectively.
+- Resources: contains all files needed to compile the thesis.